sotiriosalpanis/dev_notes/Drupal/local_dev_guide.md

 ## Launch and login

 - use `ddev launch` to launh your new drupal site in a browser, and log in
-- if brwoser doesn't launch automatically `ddev describe` will return the URL
+- if browser doesn't launch automatically `ddev describe` will return the URL